Pool Inspection Melbourne

 Can you sell a house with a non compliant pool in Victoria?

-Can you sell a house without a pool safety certificate Victoria?
 Yes and No. It depends on whether the property has a pool or not.
 If you want to sell a property that has a pool or spa, you must include a valid certificate of compliance in your contract.

 How much does a pool inspection cost Victoria?